-The Master of Professional Accounting Advanced is a two-year course designed for non-accounting graduates who want a career in the accounting profession and want to enhance their learning experience by including another discipline specialization within their course.
-The learning experience and knowledge areas in the MPA Advanced are focused on the practice of accounting.
+The Master of Professional Accounting (MPA) is designed for students who want a career in the accounting profession.
+The learning experience and knowledge areas for this program are focused on the practice of accounting.

 Course Learning Outcomes are statements of learning achievement that are expressed in terms of what the learner is expected to know, understand and be able to do upon completion of a course.
 Students graduating from this course will be able to demonstrate:

 ||Integrate technical, theoretical and professional knowledge as it relates to accounting, auditing, finance, economics, information systems and relevant law.

 ||Critically apply technical, theoretical and professional knowledge and skills to propose solutions to routine and emerging professional accounting problems.

 ||Exercise judgement to propose solutions to professional accounting problems in diverse contexts using social, ethical, economic, regulatory and international perspectives.

 ||Communicate professional accounting advice in oral, written and visual forms to relevant stakeholders.

 ||Work appropriately with others in order to achieve outputs relevant to professional accounting.